Polenta: why do we like it so much in Venice?

 The first memory of the taste of polenta in my mouth goes back to the age 3 or 4.

-I was sitting on the back of my mum sit-up-&-beg bike (this is the nice term my English husband calls the Graziella bikes, which used to be in fashion in Italy in the 70s, any Italian out there knows what I am talking about) and I was holding a piece of bread with Nutella in one hand and a big piece of cold polenta in the other.
+I was sitting on the back of my mum sit-up-&-beg bike (this is the nice term British people call the Graziella bikes, which used to be in fashion in Italy in the 70s – any Italian out there knows what I am talking about) and I was holding a piece of bread with Nutella in one hand and a big piece of cold polenta in the other.

 I remember my mother shaking her head at this scene, which used to take place every afternoon, after we went to visit my grand-mother, coming out of nursery school.

-My mother used to ride for about 2-3 km with me sitting at the back of her bike, just lavishing over my Nutella and my polenta.
+My mother used to ride for about 2-3 km with me sitting at the back of her bike, just staring with a side look over my Nutella and my polenta.

 My grand-mother used to make polenta everyday (proper polenta, not the ready-made one you can find in all supermarkets now) and believe me, nothing tasted better (and still does!).

 I love bread, cannot stand the thought of it not been part of my daily intake of food, but polenta holds a dear place in my heart, I can have it with almost anything.